How to Use an Herbal Detangling Hair Rinse

-Chagrin Valley Herbal Detangler Tea Rinse is an herbal hair tea made with specially selected organic herbs and botanicals to help decrease tangles naturally.
-No synthetic ingredients that can damage hair and cause build-up.
+Chagrin Valley Herbal Detangler Tea Hair Rinse is an herbal hair tea made with specially selected organic herbs and botanicals to help decrease tangles naturally.
+No synthetic ingredients that can damage hair or cause build-up.

 Mucilage provides a slip to hair that helps to detangle.
 These herbs plus rosemary and basil hold in moisture and strengthen the hair shaft to help prevent breakage, and add sheen to your hair.

-- Fill muslin bag with 1/4 cup of the tea
+- Fill the muslin bag (included with our rinse) with 1/4 cup of the tea

 - Pour 1 1/4 cups of boiling water over the herbal bag